Nicholas Gyan

-He secured a deal to Simba SC in Tanzania, where won the Tanzanian Premier League back-to-back in the 2017–18, 2018–19 seasons.
+He secured a deal to Simba SC in Tanzania, where he won the Tanzanian Premier League back-to-back in the 2017–18, 2018–19 seasons.
 At the international level, he was a member of the Black Stars B team in 2017.

 Career

 Ebusua Dwarfs

 Gyan played for Cape coast based team Ebusua Dwarfs in 2012 to 2017.
 On 4 May 2016, he became the first player to score at the Cape Coast Sports Stadium when scored for his side in 1–1 draw against their fierce rivals Venomous Vipers as a part of an official opening of the stadium.
 He played 28 league matches and scored 6 goals during the 2016 Ghana Premier League season.
 He served as captain for the side in 2017.
 During the 2017 Ghana Premier League season, he played 25 league matches and scored 11 goals helping Dwarfs to a 4th-place finish.

 Simba SC

 Gyan moved to Tanzanian league giants Simba S.C. in 2017.
 He played for the club from 2017 to 2019.
 During his time with the club he won two league titles in both seasons, in 2017–18 season and 2018–19 season.
 He also competed for the club in the CAF Champions League and the CAF Confederation Cup.
 He left the club after his contract with the club expired in 2019.
 He was linked with a move to Black Leopards F.C., as the team showed interest in signing him after his contract with Simba expired.
 He later went on a trial with the club but was not offered a contract.
 He went further ahead for another trial with Baroka F.C.